sergioudi/azure-web-app-spring/README.md

 # azure-web-app-spring
-Example deploy a Spring Boot application deploy in the Azure.
+Example deploy a Spring Boot application in the Azure.